Vaquita-AI/Rocket-Objects-Detection/readme.md

 The results will be saved in the `results` directory.

 ---
+The model and Google Drive link is available upon request.
 Feel free to contribute to this project by opening issues or submitting pull requests.
-For any questions, please contact [your email].

 Happy coding! 🚀